sourav1087c/mini-perplexity/README.md

 13. [Conclusion](#conclusion)

 ## Project Overview
-The Mini Perplexity Q&A System is a web application that allows users to ask questions and receive concise, accurate answers along with source citations.
+The Mini Perplexity Q&A System aka Smart Spark (smartly answers like spark) is a web application that allows users to ask questions and receive concise, accurate answers along with source citations.
 Inspired by Perplexity AI, this system integrates web search capabilities with advanced language models to provide users with informative responses backed by reliable sources.

 ## Features
 - **User-Friendly Interface**: A clean and intuitive interface for users to input queries and view results.
 - **Web Search Integration**: Utilizes the Google Custom Search API to fetch relevant search results.
-- **Language Model Integration**: Employs OpenAI's GPT-3.5-turbo model to generate concise answers based on search results.
+- **Language Model Integration**: Employs OpenAI's GPT-4o model to generate concise answers based on search results.
 - **Source Citations**: Provides source references for each piece of information in the generated answer.
-- **Light/Dark Theme Toggle**: Allows users to switch between light and dark themes for better accessibility.
+- **Light/Dark Theme Toggle**: Allows users to switch between light and dark themes for better accessibility. - Currently in development phase , will be updated soon
-- **Popular Questions Sidebar**: Features a sidebar with dynamically fetched popular questions to enhance user engagement.
+- **Popular Questions Sidebar**: Features a sidebar with dynamically fetched popular questions to enhance user engagement.  - Currently in development phase , will be updated soon

 ## Technology Stack
 - **Frontend**: